 It can all start with afghans………… It’s never too late to learn the art of baking and surprise the ones you love!

 1 tbsp cocoa

 1 tsp butter

 - Heat oven at 180 deg C.

-- Place softened butter and sugar in a mixing bowl of an electric mixer (or use hand held beaters) until light and fluffy.
+- Place softened butter and sugar in a mixing bowl of an electric mixer (or use hand held beaters) and beat until light and fluffy

 - soften butter by leaving at room temperature for approx 1 hour